 7. Discuss taking time off before being friends again

-You need that time apart to process your emotions.
+Your ex too may need time before they’re ready to be in your life again, despite your efforts to leave a relationship on good terms.
+You too need that time apart to process your emotions.
 If you are feeling any kind of negative emotions chances are you would flare up if you talk to them.

-So if you want things to end on good terms stay away for at least 6 months.
+So, if you want things to resume a platonic relationship after breaking up on good terms stay away for at least 6 months.

 8. Be open to hearing your own mistakes

 To end a relationship on good terms, you might have to take some hits too.
-If the relationship has been going downhill for a while, chances are that your partner will have a few things to complain about as well even if they are just harmless mistakes.
+If the relationship has been going downhill for a while, chances are that your partner will have a few things to complain of their own about your role in it.

 How to end a relationship on good terms?
 Be open to hearing about the mistakes you made, from your partner.
 You are not infallible, so if they tell you where you went wrong you should be willing to listen to that.